Is It Worth It To Stay At A Disney World Resort? Or Is Off-Site For Disney World Better?

 Going with a big group to Disney World?
 Then staying off-site in a house may be more comfortable than a Disney World hotel room.
 On a recent extended family trip we debated staying at Pop Century or splitting a house.

-The house was less expensive per person plus gave the kids extra room to play both inside and out.
+The house was less expensive per person, had a private pool, and gave the kids extra room to play both inside and out.
 One potential downside to sharing a house with family is you are together all day, every day of the trip.
 For some extended families this works great.
 For other families a hotel is better because each family unit has their own dedicated space.

 Does Staying On-Site At Disney World Mean Lower Travel Times?